Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

 A significant addition to this year's analysis is the inclusion of detailed trispectrum results due to cubic NG.
 The local trispectrum is constrained by \Planck\ temperature data to be $g_{\rm NL}^{\rm local} = (-9.0 \pm 7.7) \times 10^4$ and the other two shapes were also found to be consistent with Gaussianity.
 Both 3-point and 4-point constraints are consistent with the improved (though still suboptimal) constraints from Minkowski functionals, a very different estimation framework.
 This concordance adds confidence in our results.

-We discussed the implications of our results on the physics of the early universe, showing that the $n$-point functions for $n > 2$ provide a significant window onto the primordial universe beyond the power spectrum, constraining general-single field, multifield, and non-standard inflation models, as well as alternatives to inflation.
+We have discussed the implications of our results on the physics of the early Universe, showing that the $n$-point functions for $n > 2$ provide a significant window onto the primordial Universe beyond the power spectrum, constraining general-single field, multifield, and non-standard inflation models, as well as alternatives to inflation.
 Using bispectrum and trispectrum limits we updated results on the parameter space of the inflationary models (and alternatives) already tested in 2013, and constrained the parameter space of other well-motivated inflationary models (e.g., Galileon-like models of inflation, and models where axion/pseudoscalar fields are present during inflation).

 The global picture that emerges is one of consistency with the premises of the $\Lambda$CDM cosmology, namely that the structure we observe today is the consequence of passive evolution of adiabatic, Gaussian, primordial seed perturbations.
+Nevertheless, NG at some level is expected in all inflationary models, and hence we should strive to find means to reduce errors on $\fnl$ still further.